TammyH-crypto/mkdir-js-modules-practice/README.md

-To export a function means to call that file from another folder to use on your main file.
+To export a function means to call that file from another folder to use on your main file not compatiable with es6

 import means to call multiple names within a function to the same file and cannot be used in es6